anthoak13/HiRAEVT/README.md

 ````
 $ HiRAEVTUnpackerSeaside FIRST_RUN LAST_RUN
 ````
+When the program is launched in batch mode, the video output is saved in a summary file, whose location can be configured by setting HiRAEVTUNPACKER_SUMMARY_PATH in the configuration file (see section "Configure the Program").
+The summary files are individually named by including run number and evt file number.

 WARNING: it is temporarly not possible to compile and run the program from NSCL seaside.
 It will be soon possible after the ROOT version will be updated to 6.
 ### Output Data
 Output data is stored in a tree called EXXXXX, where XXXXX represents the experiment name (i.e. E15190).
-The folder where the tree is stored is configured in the config file (see section "Configure the Program").
+The folder where the tree is stored is configured in the config file by setting HiRAEVTUNPACKER_ROOT_FILE_PATH in the configuration file (see section "Configure the Program").
 ### User Summary Information
 Useful user information and a general unpacking summary can be retrieved from the tree by using the following command after opening the tree with ROOT:
 ````